Life Studies (PSHCE)

 Emotions and our ability to regulate them affect our learning, behaviour and future health, wealth and happiness.
 Therefore working to understand and manage emotions enhances time management skills, social contact and acceptance of difference, academic results and self-confidence and decrease interrupting, fidgeting, challenging and disruptive behaviour.

 Our focus on British values and life in modern Britain is designed to ensure students understand their place in the community, Britain and globally.
 We progressively look at democracy, the rule of law, individual liberty, mutual respect for and tolerance of, those with different faiths and beliefs and for those without faith.
 We aim to challenge preconceptions and stimulate meaningful discussions with and between students to ensure our young people are ready to play their part in modern Britain.

 Our focus is on providing the right education to help young people make their own decisions and take responsibility for their lives and communities.
 Life Studies helps to create a fair, inclusive and cohesive society, through the topics studied.
 Furthermore, by taking part, we want to equip students with the knowledge, skills, and confidence to take part and drive change as effective citizens, both as individuals and as communities.

 Accommodation and Resources

-Aspire for Life is predominately taught during tutor time on a daily basis as well as in special extended registration sessions throughout the year.
-There is also a Life Studies day where students will spend the day off timetable learning about the more sensitive topics such as Drug Education and Sex and Relationship Education.
+Life Studies is predominately taught during tutor time on a daily basis as well as in special extended registration sessions throughout the year.
+There are also specialist days where students will spend the day off timetable learning about the more sensitive topics such as Drug Education and Sex and Relationship Education.
 Specialist staff will be brought in to lead/support these sessions.

 External speakers are an integral part of life studies.
 Outside agencies are utilised where possible to deliver topics to students such as Drug Education, alcohol, CSE and diversity to name a few.